SysKitTeam/docs-point/troubleshooting/export-diagnostic-logs.md

 # Export Diagnostic Logs

-IF you are facing **issues with SysKit Point**, the SysKit Point support team might ask you to **export diagnostic logs to help with troubleshooting**.
+If you are facing **issues with SysKit Point**, the SysKit Point support team might ask you to **export diagnostic logs to help with troubleshooting**.
 This article shows all options when it comes to diagnostic logs export.

 ## Requirements